 * We hear a story from a commercial pilot so low on money that he has to use food stamps.
 Moore points out that many pilots are making less than Taco Bell managers and then attributes a recent plane crash in Buffalo to underpaid pilots.
 This one crash is extrapolated out as yet another reason to end capitalism.

-I was pleasantly surprised at Moore’s attempt at balance.
+I was pleasantly surprised at his attempt at balance in the Michael Moore Capitalism film.
 For example, he included:

 * A carpenter, while ply-wooding up a foreclosed home, says, “If people pay their bills, they don’t get thrown out.”